fescobar/allure-docker-service/README.md

 #### Customize Emailable Report
 `Available from Allure Docker Service version 2.12.1`

-You can render and export the emailable report using the endpoints `/emailable-report/render` and `​/emailable-report​/export` [Allure API](#allure-api).
+You can render and export the emailable report using the endpoints `GET /emailable-report/render` and `GET ​/emailable-report​/export` [Allure API](#allure-api).

 [![](images/emailable-report.png)](images/emailable-report.png)